-In summary, then: less work - more quality!
-For this reason, with Checkmk you will find an abundance of rules to customize hosts and services, such as thresholds, monitoring settings, responsibilities, alerting, agent configuration and many more.
+In summary, then: less work – more quality!
+For this reason, with Checkmk you will find an abundance of rules for customising hosts and services – such as thresholds, monitoring settings, responsibilities, alerting, agent configuration and many more.

 1.3.
 Types of rule sets

 WATO organises rules in Rule sets.
-Every rule set has the task of of defining a specific parameter for hosts or services.
-From Version 1.2.8, Checkmk contains more than 700 rule sets!
+Every rule set has the task of defining a specific parameter for hosts or services.
+Checkmk contains more than 700 rule sets!
 Here are some examples: